Hieromon/AutoConnect/README.md

 ## Change log

 ### [0.9.6] Sep.
 27, 2018
-- Improvement of detecting RSSI of saved SSID.
+- Improvement of RSSI detection for saved SSIDs.
 - Fixed disconnection SoftAP completely at the first connection phase of the AutoConnect::begin.

 ### [0.9.5] Aug.
 27, 2018